nephio-project/docs/install-guide/package-transformations.md

 In the text below, let's assume we are creating a workload cluster called `lambda`.

-## pv-cluster.yaml: create the workload cluster
+## pv-cluster.yaml: creates the Workload cluster

 In the text below, let's assume we are creating a workload cluster called `lambda`.